swaptacular/swpt-k8s-config/README.md

 $ pwd
 /home/johndoe/src/swpt-k8s-config/simple-git-server/dev

-$ export CLUSTER_EXTERNAL_IP=172.18.0.4  # the public IP of the Git server's load balancer
 $ ssh git@$CLUSTER_EXTERNAL_IP -p 2222  # Create an empty repository:
 Welcome to the restricted login shell for Git!
 Run 'help' for help, or 'exit' to leave.
 Available commands: